About this Session

 In her spare time, Alicia enjoys spending time at home with her family and two dogs, Benji & Tilly.
 She enjoys watching Musical Theatre, Movies, playing Netball, Cooking and spending time with her friends.

-Another 10 musicals have since followed in quick succession!
-Her most recent shows include Hairspray (Velma Von Tussle) and; Seussical the Musical (Bird Girl) with AYT, and Chitty Chitty Bang Bang (Truly Scrumptious) and The Sound of Music (Liesl von Trapp) with NOW Productions; and The Little Mermaid (Sebastian) with Parks Theatre.
+Her most recent and memorable shows include Les Misérables (Fantine), 13 The Musical (Cassie), Seussical the Musical (Bird Girl) with AYT; Chitty Chitty Bang Bang (Truly Scrumptious) and The Sound of Music (Liesl von Trapp) with NOW Productions; and The Little Mermaid (Sebastian) with Parks Theatre.

 Gemma has been singing and dancing and acting since she was three years old and at fifteen is already an accomplished performer - a true triple threat!
 Gemma's passion for musical theatre has allowed her to feature in a number of shows over the past few years including Wendy in Peter Pan and The Witch in Into The Woods Jr with Adelaide Youth Theatre.
 Gemma has just returned from performing in DisneyWorld and Universal Studios, Orlando.